vedaloliver/Redis-Guardian/README.md

-Redis Server Cache Deployment with Kubernetes, Prometheus, and Grafana on Azure Overview
+<b> Redis Server Cache Deployment with Kubernetes, Prometheus, and Grafana on Azure </b>

+- Overview -
 A deployment of a Redis server cache using Kubernetes, with extensive monitoring and visualization using Prometheus and Grafana.
 The infrastructure is provisioned on Azure using Terraform, ensuring a scalable, maintainable, and repeatable deployment process.

-Architecture
+- Architecture -
 The project involves the following components:

 Redis: An in-memory data structure store used as a cache.